 In Australia, the Department of Foreign Affairs and Trade in Canberra may be contacted on (02) 6261 3305.

-During the winter months a number of people have been killed in snow-related accidents in recent years including motor vehicles accidents, avalanches, snow falling from roofs and prolonged exposure to extreme cold.
+In recent years, a number of people have been killed in snow-related accidents including motor vehicles accidents, avalanches, snow falling from roofs and prolonged exposure to extreme cold.

 Information on natural disasters can be obtained from the Humanitarian Early Warning Service.
 If a natural disaster occurs, you should monitor the local information sources and follow the advice of local authorities.